My Cookie Journey

 Instructions

 • Weigh or measure the sugar into a bowl and set it aside.
 In a separate bowl, weigh or measure the flour, then add the baking powder and salt.
-Whisk to combine.
+Whisk until combined.

-• Transfer the contents of the mixer bowl to a pastry mat or your countertop, and knead the dough until all the flour bits are fully incorporated.
+• Transfer the dough to a pastry mat or lightly floured countertop.
+Gently knead it until all the remaining flour is incorporated.
 Shape the dough into a log and cut it in half.
-Flatten each half into a round disk and wrap them in plastic wrap.
-Chill for 30 minutes.
+Flatten each half into a disk, wrap tightly in plastic wrap, and chill for 30 minutes.

-• Bake for 6–8 minutes, or until the bottoms are just barely golden and the tops still look pale.
-Let the cookies sit on the sheet pan for a minute to firm up, then transfer them to a cooling rack.
-Wait until they’ve completely cooled before starting the almond glaze.
+• Bake for 7-8 minutes, or until the bottoms are a light brown color and the tops still look pale.
+Let the cookies rest on the baking sheet for 1 minute, then transfer them to a cooling rack.
+Cool completely before glazing.

 • In a bowl, combine the powdered sugar, milk, and almond extract.
-Use a small whisk to blend until smooth.
-Dip the top of each star cookie into the glaze, then turn it right side up and place it back on the rack.
-I glaze about 8 to 10 cookies at a time, then sprinkle the jimmies onto the wet glaze so they stick.
-Let the glaze dry for about 2 hours before storing the cookies in a container.
+I like using a French whisk to make a smooth glaze with fewer lumps.
+Dip the top of each cookie into the glaze, then place it back on the cooling rack.
+I glaze about 8 to 10 cookies at a time before sprinkling them with jimmies while the glaze is still wet.
+Let the glaze dry for about 2 hours before storing the cookies in an airtight container.

 Share this recipe